 Analysis of the Western Washington Real Estate Market

-Compared to the same period a year ago, price growth was most pronounced in Lewis County, where home prices were 18.8% higher than a year ago.
-Eleven additional counties experienced double-digit price growth as well.
+When compared to the same period a year ago, price growth was strongest in Lewis County, where home prices were up 15.3%.
+Six other counties experienced double-digit price increases.

 DAYS ON MARKET

-The average number of days it took to sell a home in the fourth quarter dropped by eight days, compared to the same quarter of 2016.
+The average number of days it took to sell a home dropped by four days compared to the same quarter of 2017.

-King County continues to be the tightest market in Western Washington, with homes taking an average of 21 days to sell.
-Every county in the region saw the length of time it took to sell a home either drop or remain static relative to the same period a year ago.
+King County continues to be the tightest market in Western Washington, with homes taking an average of only 19 days to sell.
+Every county in the region other than Skagit and King — which both saw the time on the market rise by 2 days — saw the length of time it took to sell a home drop when compared to the same period a year ago.